yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-15-lecture15-uikit-integration.md

 The demo today is intergrating something with a delegate so you can see it in action

 ## Representables

 `UIViewRepresentable` and `UIViewControllerRepresentable` are SwiftUI Views.

 They have 5 main components ...

-1. a function which creates the UIKit thing in question (view or controller)
+- a function which creates the UIKit thing in question (view or controller)

 ```swift
 func makeUIView{Controller}(context: Context) -> view/controller
 ```

-2. a function which updates the UIKit thing when appropriate (bindings change, etc.)
+- a function which updates the UIKit thing when appropriate (bindings change, etc.)

 ```swift
 func updateUIView{Controller}(context: Context) -> view/controller
 ```

-3. a Coordinator object which handles any delegate activity that goes on
+- a Coordinator object which handles any delegate activity that goes on

 ```swift
 func makeCoordinator() -> Coordinator // Coordinator is a don't care for Representables
 ```

-4. a Context (contains the Coordinator, your SwiftUI's environment, animation transaction)
+- a Context (contains the Coordinator, your SwiftUI's environment, animation transaction)

-    // passed into the methods above
-5. a "tear down" phase if you need to clean up when the view or controller disappears
+- a "tear down" phase if you need to clean up when the view or controller disappears

 ```swift
 func dismantleUIView{controller}(view/controller, coordinator: Coordinator)
 ```

-## Set our EmojiArt Background from Camera, et. al.
+## Set our EmojiArt Background from Camera, et. al

 No Camera API in SwiftUI (yet), but there's an API in UIKit we can use.

 While we're at it, let's also add the ability to choose the background from users' photo library.